-Wall Street smoothed Puerto Rico’s path to fiscal debacle.
-After the commonwealth adopted a sales tax in 2006, investment banks worked with officials in San Juan to create new bonds backed by a portion of the tax.
-Banks including UBS, Citigroup and Goldman Sachs reaped $880 million in fees to manage Puerto Rico’s $120.3 billion of bond sales since 2000.
-These helped the government, which employs almost 30 percent of the workforce, to put off cuts.
-Puerto Rico paid dearly to tap the market on March 11, issuing $3.5 billion of junk-rated bonds at 8.7 percent interest to give the island enough cash to pay its bills through 2015.
-Like U.S. states, it can’t file for bankruptcy.
-Puerto Rico’s special tax status dates to 1917 and the passage by the U.S. Congress of the Jones-Shafroth Act.
-The law also granted Puerto Ricans U.S. citizenship, established a bill of rights and separated powers among three branches of government.
-Puerto Rico, ceded to the U.S. in 1898 after a war with Spain, has relied for 50 years on this and other tax breaks like federal corporate tax reductions to drive its economic development.
-The incentives attracted pharmaceutical, textile and electronics companies.
+Wall Street smoothed the island’s path to fiscal debacle, reaping more than $900 million in fees to manage Puerto Rico’s $126.6 billion of bond sales since 2000.
+After the U.S. territory adopted a sales tax in 2006, investment banks worked with officials in San Juan to create new bonds backed by a portion of the proceeds.
+These helped the government, which employs more than a quarter of the workforce, put off cuts.
+Puerto Rico, ceded to the U.S. in 1898 after a war with Spain, has a special tax status that dates to 1917 and the passage by the U.S. Congress of the Jones-Shafroth Act.
+It has relied on tax breaks to drive economic development, attracting pharmaceutical, textile and electronics companies.
 The U.S. phased out the incentives from the mid-1990s to 2006, contributing to the loss of 80,000 jobs.
-Since 2006, Puerto Rico’s economy has contracted every year except one and its poverty rate is now almost double that of Mississippi, the poorest state.
-Official unemployment is 15.4 percent and crime is soaring.
-As jobs disappear, more Puerto Ricans are emigrating.
-Population is heading toward a 100-year low by 2050.
+Since 2006, the island’s economy has contracted every year except one and its poverty rate is double that of Mississippi, the poorest state.

 The Reference Shelf